lhogie/biggrph/README.md

 BigGrph is the second software component of the Cnrs BigGraphs platform, which is a suite of Research tools for the experimentation of distributed algorithms on large graphs.
+BigGrph itself is discontinued but the platform keeps going through the development of more recent tools.

 It consists of the following software developments:
 * [Grph](https://github.com/lhogie/grph/) (discontinued)